YusufLisawi/42-cpp-modules/04/README.md

 Abstraction in C++ is like using a remote control for a complicated machine.
 You don't need to know every little detail about how the machine works; you just press buttons on the remote to make it do what you want.
 In programming, abstraction is a concept that allows you to create a simplified representation of an object by focusing on its essential properties and behaviors, while hiding the unnecessary details.
 It helps in managing complexity by providing a clear interface for interacting with objects without needing to know the internal implementation details.

 An abstract class in C++ is a class that cannot be instantiated directly and is meant to serve as a blueprint for other classes.
-It often contains pure virtual functions (functions without implementation) that must be overridden by its derived classes.
+It often contains pure virtual functions (functions without implementation) A pure virtual function is declared using the syntax virtual ReturnType functionName() = 0; It must be overridden by its derived classes.
 Abstract classes are used to define a common interface and behavior that should be shared among multiple related classes.

 ### Features of Abstraction